 The vision for this film comes from Christopher Aylward, an independent filmmaker, who happens to be a big hockey fan, and a proud hockey goalie.
-The film tells the true stories of various individuals, players, families, team reps, league commissioners, to owners of clubs.
+The film tells the true stories of various individuals, players, families, team reps, league commissioners, to owners of teams and clubs.

 The Hockey Film begins conducting interviewed segments for the documentary.
 Those on-camera interviews feature local "everyday people" with a unique hockey story to tell.

 The filmmaker begins looking into showcasing local musical talents (solo, bands, etc.) that would be interested in having their track(s) as possible inclusion into The Hockey Film's final cut.

 The film begins shooting b-roll footage for the film during the winter months.